cchitsiang/awesome-stars/topics.md

 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Home Cloud system.
 - [questdb/questdb](https://github.com/questdb/questdb) - An open source SQL database designed to process time series data, faster
 - [taosdata/TDengine](https://github.com/taosdata/TDengine) - An open-source time-series database with high-performance, scalability and SQL support.
 It can be widely used in IoT, Connected Vehicles, DevOps, Energy, Finance and other fields.
-- [emqx/emqx](https://github.com/emqx/emqx) - An open-source, cloud-native distributed MQTT broker for IoT.
+- [emqx/emqx](https://github.com/emqx/emqx) - The most scalable open-source MQTT broker for IoT
 - [oatpp/oatpp](https://github.com/oatpp/oatpp) - 🌱Light and powerful C++ web framework for highly scalable and resource-efficient web application.
 It's zero-dependency and easy-portable.
 - [ttt30ga/awesome-product-design](https://github.com/ttt30ga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
 - [thiaguten/rx-mqtt](https://github.com/thiaguten/rx-mqtt) - RxMQTT is a library for handle MQTT messages and for composing asynchronous and event-based operations by using observable sequences.